 One of the best times of the year for those with a sweet tooth is Christmas, without a doubt.
-We can find a very wide and varied assortment, so that it is totally impossible not to feel satisfied.
+We can find a very wide and varied assortment, so it is totally impossible not to feel satisfied.
 I include myself, because I have a sweet tooth.

 Origin of the Christmas Trunk